 2019 10b

-Gasqueton family owned Calon Segur from 1894 to 2012.
-I visited Calon Segur first time in 1987, meeting Mme Gasqueton's husband, then, it took me more than 20 years to revisit the property, and it happened in April 2012.
-Mme Gasqueton was quite an eccentric proprietor and had strict rules about making appointments.
-I tried to visit Calon Segur several times before April 2012 with no luck.
-She died in September 2011, and her heirs, after a short attempt to continue to run the property, decided to sell it to an insurance company, Suravenir.
-Extensive modernization of wine facilities, renovation of the chateau, and makeover of gardens have been planned by new owners.
-A new vinification cellar with 70 stainless steel vats of different volumes and an aging wine cellar has been used since 2016.
+The Gasqueton family owned Calon Segur from 1894 to 2012, and I first visited the winery in 1987 and met Mme Gasqueton's husband.
+However, it took me over 20 years to return to the property, and I managed to do so in April 2012.
+Mme.
+Gasqueton was a peculiar owner and had strict rules for making appointments.
+I attempted to visit Calon Segur several times before April 2012 with no success.
+She passed away in September 2011, and her heirs, after a brief attempt to continue running the property, decided to sell it to an insurance company, Suravenir.
+The new proprietors have planned significant modernization of wine facilities, chateau renovation, and garden makeovers.
+Since 2016, a new vinification cellar with 70 stainless steel vats of different volumes and an aging wine cellar have been used.
 The renovated chateau itself was ready at the beginning of 2019.

-The vineyard on hilly slopes covers 55 ha, of which 45 ha is in production.
-The whole vineyard is in one block inside the wall.
-It's planted with 56% Cabernet Sauvignon, 35% Merlot, 7% Cabernet Franc and 2% Petit Verdot.
-Vines are, on average, 22 years old.
-New owners want to increase the percentage of planted Cabernet Sauvignon and decrease the amount of planted Merlot in the coming years.
-The soil is typical Saint-Estephe, a thick layer of gravel with big pebbles on the top and clay as subsoil.
-The vineyard's close neighborhood to the Gironde estuary ensures a perfect microclimate and keeps frost danger away.
-Grand Vin matures in 100% new oak for 20 months.
+The vineyard covers 55 hectares of hilly slopes, 45 hectares of which are in production.
+The entire vineyard is contained within the wall.
+It comprises 56% Cabernet Sauvignon, 35% Merlot, 7% Cabernet Franc, and 2% Petit Verdot.
+The vines' average age is 22 years, and the new owners plan to increase the percentage of Cabernet Sauvignon and decrease the amount of Merlot planted in the coming years.
+The soil is typical Saint-Estephe, with a thick layer of gravel and large pebbles on top and clay as subsoil.
+The vineyard's proximity to the Gironde estuary ensures a perfect microclimate and keeps frost danger at bay.
+The Grand Vin matures in 100% new oak for 20 months.

-The quality of Calon Segur has rocketed up a great deal since the 2015 vintage, but it was apparent already in the 2014 vintage that a significant improvement was on its way.
-More precision, focus, and care for details.
-Laurent Dufau (who arrived in 2013) and Vincent Millet (who came in 2006), general manager and technical director/winemaker, respectively, have been pushing this property up quality-wise.
-Calon Segur perfectly combines power, elegance, subtlety, and a strong backbone.
-For me, it's a typical St.Estephe wine with flair and character of the soil.
+The quality of Calon Segur has significantly improved since the 2015 vintage, although it was already apparent in the 2014 vintage that significant improvement was on the way.
+There is more precision, focus, and attention to detail.
+The general manager, Laurent Dufau, who arrived in 2013, and technical director/winemaker, Vincent Millet, who came in 2006, have been instrumental in raising the property's quality.
+Calon Segur perfectly blends power, elegance, subtlety, and a strong backbone.
+It's a typical St.Estephe wine that embodies the flair and character of the soil.
 It complements its two nearby competitors, Cos d'Estournel and Montrose, perfectly.
-Laurent Duffau left Calon Segur at the end of 2019, and from January 2020, it's Vincent Millet who is the general manager.
+Laurent Duffau left Calon Segur at the end of 2019, and since January 2020, Vincent Millet has been the general manager and winemaker.

-Sister property, Capbern (ex.
-Capbern Gasqueton), a Cru Bourgeois, managed by the same people, is often an excellent value for money, especially since the 2014 vintage.
+Capbern (formerly Capbern Gasqueton), a Cru Bourgeois, is a sister property managed by the same people.
+It often provides excellent value for money, particularly since the 2014 vintage.

 147